Screens Black After Windows Update KB2952644

 Back to Control Panel and Windows Updates.
 Look on the upper left column and click on Change Settings: Again you may need to change your VIEW from Category to LIST on the upper right corner of the Control Panel window

 Click on the dropdown box and choose NEVER Check for updates, for now.
 You can always manually check for updates at any time.
-But if automatic updates are turned on, it will download this corrupted update and you will be right back were you started.
+Note that if automatic updates are turned on, it will download this corrupted update again.
+That will put you right back were you started.
 Turn Off for now so it looks like this below.
 Note to UN check all of the boxes underneath it as well.

 Choose a restore point BEFORE March 1, 2016 and proceed through to complete this process.
 It will automatically reboot afterward.
 Note this does not change anything with your personal data.
 It is merely reverting the Windows operating system to an earlier point in time when things worked correctly.

-Once the reboot is successful, plug the rest of your monitors back into to 4 port card(s) if that is your case, and your displays should be restored at this point.
+Once the reboot is successful, plug the rest of your monitors back into to 4 port card(s) if that is your case.
+Now your displays should be restored at this point.